-Example: The Veteran's current home has a VA mortgage with a monthly PITI payment of \$1,000.
+Example [Rental Offset of the Property Occupied Prior to the New Loan]: The Veteran's current home has a VA mortgage with a monthly PITI payment of \$1,000.
 Bonus entitlement is being used to purchase a new primary residence and the Veteran will rent the previous home for \$1,200 monthly upon closing of the new home.
 The payment of \$1,200 can be used to offset the existing mortgage payment, if all the above conditions are met.
 The additional rent received in excess of the mortgage payment cannot be used as effective income.